 As the siren goes, Bevan enters the first stage of grief and stares at the scoreboard in denial.
 His friends know that this is merely the calm before the storm.
 They enjoy this shell shocked serenity while it lasts.

 Between the stadium and the Camfield line, Bevan quickly enters the next stage of his mourning process – anger.
-He can’t handle the festive spirit of a couple of pie fans in front of him, so he vents, “glad the umpires handed you that win, you tell me that wasn’t a fucking throw?”
+He can’t handle the festive spirit of a couple of pie fans in front of him, so he vents, “glad the umpires handed you that win, you tell me that wasn’t a bloody throw?”

 Bevan is turning redder than a pegged baboon’s arse as they argue about umpiring decisions, “what about that weak free against McGovern?
 You lot have the umpires on the payroll?
 What kind of weak dog goes for a Victorian team and lives in WA???”
 His friends remind Bevan that it’s only a game and to pipe down before they get barred from entering.